hiblaphp/parallel/README.md

 ## Worker Types

-Hibla ships three worker scripts, each optimized for a different execution model.
+Hibla Parallel ships three worker scripts, each optimized for a different execution model.
 The parent selects the correct script automatically based on which API you use.
+You don't interact with this file directly and the library handles worker execution for you

 ### Streamed worker (`worker.php`)